Thar0/gbd/README.md

 ## Building

 Run `make` to build the program.
-Building requires [libiconv](https://www.gnu.org/software/libiconv/) be installed with `--enable-static`.
-Either install it yourself or run `make libiconv` to install it to `/usr/local/lib`.
+Building requires [libiconv](https://www.gnu.org/software/libiconv/) to be installed with `--enable-static`.
+Either install it yourself or run `make libiconv` to install it to `libiconv/linux` in the repository directory.
 If you would like to install libiconv elsewhere you can override `ICONV_PREFIX` in the Makefile.

 Building for windows is also supported.
 The steps are the same, merely add `TARGET=windows` in the make commands.
-If running `make libiconv` for windows, it will be installed locally to the gitignored `libiconv-win` directory.
+If running `make libiconv` for windows, it will be installed locally to `libiconv/windows`.